Chart Color Schemes

 Employment

-Double Bay has a highly educated workforce.
-The technology sector is particularly well-represented.
+Double Bay has a highly educated workforce with significant representation in the technology sector.
+Its unemployment rate is 2.4%.

 Frequently Asked Questions - Employment